canastasiou/arduino-hatchery/README.md

 # arduino-hatchery
-Implements a hatchery device used for hatching eggs.
+Implements a hatchery device used for hatching eggs of any type (through configuration).
 Uses the Arduino platform.